Best 70-inch TVs in 2023 – our top 70″ smart TV picks

 Over the last few years, TVs have been manufactured in a wide variety of sizes.
 But some, including 70-inch models, are now becoming rarer as 65-inch, 75-inch, and larger sizes become the standard.

 Part of the reason for that is how TVs are manufactured.
 Specifically, the cost-effectiveness of how many screens can be cut from a single glass panel.
 And with many of the best 65-inch TVs and best 75-inch TVs being a popular choice for most people, 70-inch TVs appear to be on the way out.

 So, is buying a 70-inch TV a bad idea?
 No!
 In fact, it’s a great time to buy one, provided that you’re not looking for the absolute best in picture quality.
-We’ve selected some of what we think are the best 70-inch TVs but they don’t have the very latest features.
-Yet, you’ll get a giant cinematic screen for a great price, especially when paired with the best wall mounts on the market today, including some new releases.
+We’ve selected some of what we think are the best 70-inch TVs on the market today, including some new releases.